Drum and bass: Genres influenced by drum and bass

-Born around the same time as jungle, breakcore and digital hardcore share many of the elements of drum and bass and to the uninitiated, tracks from the extreme end of drum and bass may sound identical to breakcore thanks to speed, complexity, impact and maximum sonic density combined with musical experimentation.
+Born around the same time as jungle, breakcore and digital hardcore share many of the elements of drum and bass.
+To the uninitiated, tracks from the extreme end of drum and bass may sound identical to breakcore thanks to speed, complexity, impact and maximum sonic density combined with musical experimentation.
 German drum and bass DJ The Panacea is also one of the leading digital hardcore artists.
 Raggacore resembles a faster version of the ragga-influenced jungle music of the 1990s, similar to breakcore but with more friendly dancehall beats (dancehall itself being a very important influence on drum and bass).
 Darkcore, a direct influence on drum and bass, was combined with influences of drum and bass itself leading to the creation of darkstep.
 There is considerable crossover from the extreme edges of drum and bass, breakcore, darkcore, digital hardcore and raggacore with fluid boundaries.

 Intelligent dance music (IDM) is a form of art music based on DnB and other electronic dance musics, exploring their boundaries using ideas from science, technology, contemporary classical music and progressive rock, often creating un-danceable, art gallery style music.

-Recently created in the United States is a genre called ghettotech which contains synth and basslines similar to drum and bass.
+Ghettotech, a club music genre from Detroit, contains synth and basslines similar to drum and bass.